ethereum/mist/.github/ISSUE_TEMPLATE.md

 <!--

-Please check the already existing issues to keep duplicates at a minimum.
+Check the already existing issues to keep duplicates at a minimum.

-Some common issues are:
+You'll find possible solutions for these common issues below on Mist Wiki: https://github.com/ethereum/mist/wiki.

 - Ether is not shown in the wallet
 - I send ether to the wallet contract but it doesn't show up